department-of-veterans-affairs/vets-api-clients/test_accounts/health_test_accounts.md

 # Sandbox Test Accounts for Health APIs

-**Veteran Health** test users have a variety of synthetic health records attached to them and can be used to test the [Veteran Health API](https://developer.va.gov/explore/health/docs/fhir?version=current).
+**Health** test users have a variety of synthetic health records attached to them and can be used to test the [Patient Health API](https://developer.va.gov/explore/health/docs/fhir?version=current).
 A small subset of these users can also be used for testing the [Clinical Health API](https://developer.va.gov/explore/health/docs/clinical_health?version=current).

 **Do not modify any of the attributes for these test accounts, including passwords.** If you need to use one of these accounts for a different use case, [contact us](https://developer.va.gov/support/contact-us) on our developer portal.